 Even if your insurance company stays the same, your employer may purchase different benefits affecting your plan for the coming year.
 Because of rising costs, companies are frequently increasing deductibles and requiring more co-insurance from employees.
 It’s always a good idea to re-check your benefits even if you think you want to stay on the same plan.

-Sign Up for an FSA Account
+Sign Up for an FSA or HSA Account

 Check In-Network vs. Out-Of-Network Benefits

-Even if none of the plans being offered by your employer are accepted by SGF Atlanta, you can still use your benefits if you have an out-of-network option on the plan.
+Even if none of the plans being offered by your employer are accepted by SGF, you can still use your benefits if you have an out-of-network option on the plan.
 Most plans will list benefits for in-network and out-of-network on the Benefits Summary.
 There may be different rules for using benefits out-of-network and there is usually a higher cost associated with treatment for the patient.

 Once Open Enrollment is complete, there are a few additional steps to take to ensure you don’t experience a delay in treatment starting with the New Year.
 For patients who are, or may, change insurance at year-end, please note the following important points: